kohasummons/kohasummons/README.md

 ## Hello traveller!
 I'm Koha
-You are one of the few miracles that I've got to yell about today.
+You are one of the few miracles I am grateful for today.

 If you really really want to know what I do, here's a quick outline